Transfers lead No. 4 UVa to rout of Towson in Bubbleville

 But the Tigers had no answer for Hauser, Murphy or the 7-foot-1 Huff, who had four baskets in the first five minutes.

-Murphy, a transfer from Rice, learned on Tuesday he’d received a waiver from the NCAA to play this season.
-He and Hauser, who played three seasons at Marquette, combined to go 14 of 18 from the field.
+Murphy and Hauser combined to go 14 of 18 from the field.

 Murphy’s driving dunk and subsequent free throw midway through the second half gave the Cavaliers a 32-point lead at 68-36.
 That was part of a 22-2 second-half run.